line/armeria/site/src/sphinx/server-annotated-service.rst

 The first rule is as explained before.
 However, if your own decorator annotations and `@Decorator`_ annotations are specified in a mixed order like below, you need to clearly specify their order using ``order()`` attribute of the annotation.
-In the following example, you cannot make sure in what order they decorate the service because Java collects repeatable annotations like `@Decorator`_ as a single container annotation like `@Decorators`_ so it does not know the specified order between `@Decorator`_ and `@LoggingDecorator`_.
+In the following example, you cannot make sure in what order they decorate the service because Java collects repeatable annotations like `@Decorator`_ into a single container annotation like `@Decorators`_ so it does not know the specified order between `@Decorator`_ and `@LoggingDecorator`_.

 .. code-block:: java